COVID-19 Response (have a question… ask the Florida Chamber below)

 Q: How is the Governor’s Executive Order enforced?

-A: By law enforcement.
+A: By law enforcement and by the Department of Business and Professional Regulation.
 Violation of the Governor’s Executive Order is a second-degree misdemeanor.

 Q: Where can I report a business that violates the Governor’s Executive Order?